exonum/exonum-doc/src/architecture/transactions.md

     they implement serialization internally in order to sign transactions and calculate their hashes.

-Fields used in serializing transactions are the same as for [serializing messages in general](serialization.md#message-serialization).
-The specificity of transaction serialization is the structure of the [`body` field](#transaction-body).

 !!! note
     Each unique transaction message serialization is hashed with [SHA-256 hash function](https://en.wikipedia.org/wiki/SHA-2).